Island Flora and Fauna

 The vegetation is a mix of iconic coral cay species, such as octopus bushes, cassuarinas and pisonia; and various herb, shrub, and ornamental species that in part owe their presence on the Island to the generations of lighthouse keepers.
 A pisonia forest in the south-west part of the Island is associated with a large noddy bird rookery, and the Island boasts a pair of sea eagles that also frequent this part of the Island.
 Elsewhere, the herblands and shrublands are home to numerous birds, such as buff banded rails, ruddy ternstones, and silvereyes.
 Frigate birds soar overhead, boobies are common, mutton birds descend on the Island at night, and the Island is even home to several breeding pairs of red-tailed tropic birds.
 Lady Elliot Island is now one of the most important seabird nesting sites in the entire Great Barrier Reef and is a magnet for bird watchers.
 In addition to birds, the Island also has a healthy green frog population and several species butterflies, but fortunately few flies and mosquitoes.

 Lady Elliot Island’s pristine and easily accessed lagoons and reefs are home to over 1,200 different species of marine life.
-The waters attract a wide variety of incredible large marine life, including whales, dolphins, many kinds of rays, and numerous fish.
+The waters attract a wide variety of incredible marine life, including whales, dolphins, many kinds of rays, and a plethora of fish.
 Small marine life is also abundant and much of it is easily discovered by reef walking or snorkelling.
-The Island is home to several species of turtles and our staff and guests are treated to a range of free, nature based live entertainment experiences with turtles clambering up the beach to lay their eggs (November - February), followed by the turtle hatchlings dashing their way into the water (February - May).
+The Island is home to several species of turtles and our staff and guests are treated to a range of free, nature based live entertainment experiences with turtles clambering up the beach to lay their eggs (November – February), followed by the turtle hatchlings dashing their way into the water (January – March).

 Lady Elliot Island is known as the ‘Home of the Manta Ray’, and research has identified over 700 individual manta rays in the surrounding waters.
 That makes for pretty good odds of spotting one as you are flying to/from the Island, or while you are snorkelling, diving or on the glass bottom boat.
 Between May and November, humpback whales grace the waters surrounding Lady Elliot Island on their annual migration from the Antarctic, providing spectacular acrobatic displays and a whale song soundtrack for snorkellers and divers.